near/docs/docs/tutorials/intro-to-rust.md

 At the top of this file we have the standard imports.
 The packages that follow the `use` statement can be found as dependencies in `Cargo.toml`.
 All the imports involving serialization will be used to bundle our code/storage so that it's ready for the blockchain.

-Note that we're taking `env` from `near-bindgen`.
+Note that we're taking `env` from `near-sdk-rs`.
 This will provide a similar concept to **context** as seen in other blockchains.
 (Example: the sender of a transaction, tokens sent, logging, etc…)

 Last, the reference to `wee_alloc` is a way to optimize memory management.
 This section is rather boilerplate, but worth briefly mentioning.